VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 1. As a rendering library, the core of VRender is to use the provided **graphic system** to build a scene tree and draw it on the canvas.
 2. To support interaction, you can use the **event system** provided by VRender to handle user interaction events.
 3. The **state system** based on graphics can conveniently define various states of graphics and switch between different states.
-4. If animation is required, you can use the **animation system** provided by VRender to define animations and play animations.
+4. If you need animation, you can use the **animation system** provided by VRender to define animations and play animations.
-5. If components are needed, you can use the **components** provided by VRender, such as Tag component, poptip component, etc.
+5. If you need components, you can use the **components** provided by VRender, such as Tag components, poptip components, etc.
 6. As a low-level library, VRender provides a set of **cross-platform interfaces** to get requestAnimationFrame, devicePixelRatio, create canvas, etc., to avoid you having to handle platform compatibility issues in different environments (such as mini-programs).
 7. At the same time, VRender also provides flexible **extension** capabilities and lifecycle hooks, which can be conveniently extended and injected.